 These are available to download, online and free of charge, by registering your details here.
 Enjoy!

-Both the manual and the activity books are:
+The activity books are:

 - aimed at diaspora children of Irish parents (6 – 16 years), with an emphasis on fun and social interaction